tahangz/Poetry-Practicing/README.md

 #Poetry Pronunciation Learning App

-The Poetry Pronunciation Learning App is an interactive AI-powered tool that helps users practice and improve their pronunciation of French poems.
+The Poetry Pronunciation Learning App is an interactive AI-powered tool that helps users practice and improve their pronunciation of poems.
 It uses real-time speech recognition, voice activity detection, and fuzzy word matching to provide instant feedback on spoken verses.
 The app guides learners through two phases — identifying the poem title and reciting it line by line — while tracking progress and accuracy.

 ## ✨ Features
 - 🎙️ Real-time speech recognition powered by Whisper (via faster-whisper)